rse/ipc-keyval/README.md

   This is for Node applications split into distinct process, usually running also on distinct machines.
   The storage is performed with the help of an external database.
-  Currently LevelDB, SQLite, PostgreSQL and Redis are supported.
+  Currently LokiJS, LevelDB, SQLite, PostgreSQL and Redis are supported.

 Installation
 ------------